What is Residential School Syndrome?

 [1] Roland D. Chrisjohn, Ph.
 D. & Sherri L. Young, M. A. with contributions by Michael Maraun, Ph.
 D. 1994

 This can be a very difficult topic to discuss and it makes many non-Indigenous people uncomfortable when challenged with statements about residential schools.
-In our training, we discuss residential schools and appropriate responses.
-Learn more about our training - we can customize them to fit your particular needs.
+In our Working Effectively With Indigenous Peoples® training, we discuss residential schools and appropriate responses.
+Learn more about our training.

 • There are no suggestions because the search field is empty.